InverterNetwork/contracts/docs/src/modules/authorizer/role/AUT_Roles_v2.md

 Note: The selectors of the functions are linked to the respective target contracts.
 As the selectors are passedas a 2 Dimensional array, the first dimension is coupled to target contract and the second one contains the actual selectors for that target contract.

 Example: The target contracts are the fundingManager at position 0 in the array and the logic module at position 1.
-The selectors therefor contain two arrays, one for position 0 and one for position 1.
+The selectors therefore contain two arrays, one for position 0 and one for position 1.
 A call would look like this:

 ```solidity
 'authorizer.createRoleAndAddAccessPermissions(